xrdocs/ncs5500/_tutorials/egress-ipv6-acls-on-ncs5500.md

 ![Screenshot 2021-09-29 at 5.28.14 PM.png]({{site.baseurl}}/images/Screenshot 2021-09-29 at 5.28.14 PM.png)

 During the first pass the normal ingress processing will be performed.
 This includes ingress PMF, QoS, and any other configured features.
 The forwarding decision, is determined based on the Destination System Port (DSP).
 Each DSP in the system has a corresponding set of VoQs.
-Since a FEC is pointing to the DSP, packets are sent to destination port on the destination NPU.
+Since a FEC (Forwarding Equivalence Class) is pointing to the DSP, packets are sent to destination port on the destination NPU.
 The header contains DSP as system port.
 The packets will be put in the DSP’s VoQ and will be scheduled by the DSP’s End-to-End (E2E) scheduler

 ### 1st Pass Egress